Intersmash/intersmash-applications/wildfly/microprofile-reactive-messaging-kafka/README.md

 # Intersmash Applications - WildFly MicroProfile Reactive Messaging + Kafka

-A WildFly/EAP 8.z MicroProfile Reactive Messaging application, which is configured to use a remote Kafka/Streams for Apache Kafka service.
+A WildFly/JBoss EAP XP MicroProfile Reactive Messaging application, which is configured to use a remote Kafka/Streams for Apache Kafka service.

 The WildFly/EAP Maven plugin is configured to build the application and trimmed server, based on required feature packs.